umich-hist-399/campus-histories/essays/state-street-suffrage.md

 ## State Street as a Space for Women’s Suffrage

 In the late 1800’s, the Women’s Suffrage Movement began to gain momentum in Ann Arbor and across the state of Michigan.
 Madelon L. Stockwell became the first woman to attend the University of Michigan in 1870.
 By 1910, there were more than 1,000 women enrolled in the university ("For Michigan Women Everywhere", 1924 ).
 With more educational and career options available to them, women on campus became more and more active in fighting for equal rights.
-The founding of the first women’s suffrage group happened right on State Street, when the Michigan State Equal Suffrage Association held a lecture.
+The founding of the first women’s suffrage group in Ann Arbor happened right on State Street, when the Michigan State Equal Suffrage Association held a lecture.
 “It convened in Newberry Hall, January 15-17, with a large attendance and resulted in the organization of the Ann Arbor E. S. A., with one hundred members” (Anthony and Stanton 1902, 758).
 The lecturer that day just happened to be Susan B. Anthony.
 Thus in 1894, The Ann Arbor Equal Suffrage Association was formed with the goal of gaining the right for women to vote.

 In respect to the original forty-acre campus that still existed at the time, State Street had the heaviest traffic of both pedestrians and automobiles because of its shops and restaurants.
 People would park their flashy automobiles along the street (in part to show off), and these automobiles became an unlikely soap box of sorts for the suffragists.
 Small groups of women and men would gather in the street to listen to the suffragists announce upcoming speakers, or make speeches themselves.
 Many speeches were reportedly delivered along State Street from the running boards of vehicles (Behnke 1910-1913, F3-F7; F11-F13).